metasnf: Meta Clustering with Similarity Network Fusion in R: Measures of quality and stability

 \subsection{Quality measures}

 \pkg{metasnf} makes it easy to evaluate common clustering measures of quality and stability.
-The code below shows the syntax required to calculate Silhouette scores \citep{rousseeuw_silhouettes_1987}, Dunn indices \citep{dunn_fuzzy_1973}, and Davies-Bouldin indices \citep{davies_cluster_1979}. \begin{CodeChunk} \begin{CodeInput} R> batch_snf_results <- batch_snf( + data_list, + settings_matrix, + return_similarity_matrices = TRUE + ) R> solutions_matrix <- batch_snf_results[["solutions_matrix"]] R> similarity_matrices <- batch_snf_results[["similarity_matrices"]] R> silhouette_scores <- calculate_silhouettes( + solutions_matrix, + similarity_matrices + ) R> dunn_indices <- calculate_dunn_indices( + solutions_matrix, + similarity_matrices + ) R> db_indices <- calculate_db_indices( + solutions_matrix, + similarity_matrices + ) \end{CodeInput} \end{CodeChunk} Silhouette scores are calculated through \code{cluster::silhouette} \citep{maechler_2023}, while Dunn indices and Davies-Bouldin indices are calculated by wrapping around functions from the \pkg{clv} package \citep{nieweglowski_clv}.
-These functions all require the final fused networks (similarity matrices) generated by SNF in addition to the clustering results.
-By using the \code{return_similarity_matrices} parameter, the output of \code{batch_snf} changes to include both of these components.
-The documentation in those packages provide additional information on how to further process and analyze these quality measures.
+The code below shows the syntax required to calculate Silhouette scores \citep{rousseeuw_silhouettes_1987}, Dunn indices \citep{dunn_fuzzy_1973}, and Davies-Bouldin indices \citep{davies_cluster_1979}.
+These metrics all require the similarity matrices that were used to generate each cluster solution.
+By setting the parameter \code{return_sim_mats = TRUE} when running \code{batch_snf()}, the resulting solutions data frame will store those similarity matrices as an attribute.
+Should users wish to examine these similarity matrices manually, they are accessible by passing the solutions data frame into the function \code{sim_mats_list()}.
+Silhouette scores are calculated through \code{cluster::silhouette()} \citep{maechler_2023}, while Dunn indices and Davies-Bouldin indices are calculated by wrapping around functions from the \pkg{clv} package \citep{nieweglowski_clv}.
+Note that in order to run the functions \code{calculate_dunn_indices()} and \code{calculate_db_indices()}, users will need to have installed the \pkg{clv} package either manually from CRAN or by setting \code{dependencies = TRUE} during the initial \pkg{metasnf} installation. \begin{CodeChunk} \begin{CodeInput} R> sol_df_with_sim_mats <- batch_snf(dl_1, sc_6, return_sim_mats = TRUE) R> silhouette_scores <- calculate_silhouettes(sol_df_with_sim_mats) R> dunn_indices <- calculate_dunn_indices(sol_df_with_sim_mats) R> db_indices <- calculate_db_indices(sol_df_with_sim_mats) \end{CodeInput} \end{CodeChunk} The documentation in those packages provide additional information on how to further process and analyze these quality measures.
 Links to the documentation are listed below:

-\begin{itemize} \item Silhouette documentation from the \pkg{cluster} package: \url{https://www.rdocumentation.org/packages/cluster/versions/2.1.4/topics/silhouette} \item Dunn index documentation from the \pkg{clv} package: \url{https://www.rdocumentation.org/packages/clv/versions/0.3-2.1/topics/clv.Dunn} \item Davies-Bouldin documentation from the \pkg{clv} package: \url{https://www.rdocumentation.org/packages/clv/versions/0.3-2.1/topics/clv.Davies.Bouldin} \end{itemize}
+\begin{itemize} \item Silhouette documentation from the \pkg{cluster} package: \url{https://www.rdocumentation.org/packages/cluster/versions/2.1.4/topics/silhouette}. \item Dunn index documentation from the \pkg{clv} package: \url{https://www.rdocumentation.org/packages/clv/versions/0.3-2.1/topics/clv.Dunn}. \item Davies-Bouldin documentation from the \pkg{clv} package: \url{https://www.rdocumentation.org/packages/clv/versions/0.3-2.1/topics/clv.Davies.Bouldin}. \end{itemize}